Discover how to write a great meta description that'll hoover up traffic like there's no tomorrow.

 As further proof of their importance, don’t forget that social media platforms use meta descriptions when a web page is shared on their site:

 Did you catch Google’s latest announcement?

 The need to create good meta descriptions gets even more apparent when you consider Google engineer Paul Haahr’s recent talk.

-In what is groundbreaking news, Haahr confirmed that Google now uses click-through rate (CTA) data as a ranking signal.
+In what is groundbreaking news, Haahr confirmed that Google now uses click-through rate (CTR) data as a ranking signal.

 Technically speaking, meta descriptions have nothing to do with SEO.